hivsuper/learning-journey/README.md

 # dubbo-demo
 Demo base on dubbo and zookeeper.
+Please refer to http://www.cnblogs.com/hiver/p/7521522.html for more details.

 *dubbo-demo-api*
 + This module defines common APIs and POJOs.